robertbrako/organic-chemistry/README.md

 <br>
 Converting my organic chemistry textbook into a java program has been a lot of fun!

+We currently account for:
+1. Electron Orbitals
+2. Covalent bonding based on outermost orbital
+3. Basic consideration of electronegativity
+4. Basic consideration of bond lengths
+5. Ability to graph results of bonding to verify implementation

 Sample input:

         Element carbon1 = prepareCompound(CARBON, 3);